Finding a Good Deal on a Motorcycle | 2024 Guide

 Motorcycle sales may be down from what they used to be, but U.S. consumers are still buying around 500,000 motorcycles a year.
-And in 2016, about 842,000 motorcycles were registered in California, a popular market for bikers.
+About 842,000 motorcycles were registered in California, a popular market for bikers.

 Maybe it’s the seemingly eternal summer.
 Maybe it’s the ocean.
 Whatever it is, states like California and Florida tend to have more registered motorcycles, riders and demand than other states—which could also drive up costs.

 But wherever you live, you don’t have to give in to the soaring costs that motorcycle sellers are demanding.
-Here are three tips to get the bike you deserve, at the price you love.
+Here are three tips to get the bike you deserve, at a price you’ll love.

 Finding a good deal on a motorcycle

 Are you kidding me?
 Dealers are always more expensive, right?
 Never use always, those absolutes are your good deal “land mines”.
 Instead remember that dealers need to move old inventory in order to get new inventory from the manufacturers.
 They want to sell their bikes as bad as you want to buy one.
 Consider opting for last year’s model that’s been lingering on the showroom floor.
 Second, question your salesperson about left over inventory that might not be on the floor.
 Many times dealers have such an abundance of bikes in stock, they leave them crated or stored in the warehouse or even off-site.
 Sales people need to be reminded to get creative, and you can benefit by helping them create the deal you want.